- Be a citizen or permanent resident currently licensed as a professional engineer in a U.S. state or territory

 - Hold a record clean of disciplinary action

 - Have a degree from an ABET-accredited engineering program, or be a graduate of an educational program(s) that meets the NCEES Engineering Education Standard

 - Have passing scores on the NCEES FE and PE examinations

 - Have at least seven years of qualifying experience, including two years in responsible charge of significant engineering work

-- As a candidate for the International Registry, you will be required to submit a sworn statement attesting any sanctions received for violations of applicable licensing laws.
+As a candidate for the International Registry, you will be required to submit a sworn statement attesting to any sanctions received for violations of applicable licensing laws.

-- If you have not declared an engineering discipline upon obtaining licensure, you must declare your area(s) of expertise upon applying for the International Registry; your areas of expertise must reflect the material submitted in the application.
+If you did not declare an engineering discipline during the licensure process, you must declare your area(s) of expertise when applying for the International Registry.